YourRoots by Genomelink

 Children(s): Georgia Leonard

-In 1843, Sarah Ann Youngblood entered the world in Jasper, Jasper County, Texas, born to Richard Howard Youngblood and Martha Frances Odom.
+The story of Sarah Ann Youngblood began in 1843 in Jasper, Jasper County, Texas.
 Sarah Ann Youngblood had children including Georgia Ora Leonard.
 Sarah Ann Youngblood passed away in 1912 in Weldon, Houston, Texas, United States.

 Find more search results for Sarah Youngblood